-In January 2017, the Governmental Accounting Standards Board issued Statement No. 84, Fiduciary Activities.
+In January 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 84, Fiduciary Activities.
 This statement establishes criteria for identifying fiduciary activities of all state and local governments.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
 The School District is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the School District's financial statements for the year ending June 30, 2020.
+The School District has evaluated the impact this standard will have on the financial statements and related balances currently reported as fiduciary in a newly created special revenue fund.

-In June 2017, the Governmental Accounting Standards Board issued GASB Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
-This statement requires recognition of certain lease assets and liabilities for leases that classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+In June 2017, the GASB issued Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
+This statement requires recognition of certain lease assets and liabilities for leases that were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The School District is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the School District's financial statements for the year ending June 30, 2021.